 - The function the probiotics perform – Different strains of probiotic bacteria are better at performing specific functions than others.
 For example, if you’re struggling with digestive issues, doses of some strains from Lactobacillus genus might bemore effective for your needs.8

 - The quality of your probiotic strain – Probiotic supplements aren’t regulated by the FDA.
 This means you may not always get what the label promises.
 You should always look for a manufacturer that you can trust.
 Be a critical consumer and research reviews and the company’s reputation before you buy a probiotic supplement to ensure you get what you pay for.

 - The dosage you use – The probiotic dosage you use can also have an effect on how well your body responds.
 Probiotics are measured using the term CFU (colony forming units).
 It might take some time to figure out what CFU is appropriate for your needs.
 Generally, you should start small and increase the dosage gradually as needed.

 - The frequency of your use – Probiotics don’t work immediately.
 Instead, it can take up to 8 to 12 weeks for you to see measurable results from regular probiotic use.
 As such, stick with your routine and be patient with the process.
 Depending on your tolerance, your dose frequency might be daily or less often.
 This too impacts how long it’ll take for your probiotics to work.Keep in mind that each gut microbiota is unique.

-- Your overall health – Your physical condition may also impact the effectiveness of your probiotics.
-They might offer benefits and support a healthy lifestyle but probiotics aren’t a miracle supplement.
+- Your overall health – Your physical health condition may also impact the effectiveness of your probiotics.
+They might offer benefits and support a healthy lifestyle, but probiotics aren’t a miracle supplement.
 If you have significant health issues or take certain medications, the effect of your probiotics might be limited.

 Should You Take Probiotics With Food?